 - Fit: Fitting your needs is critical.
 Every individual is different.
 Determine which firearm is best suited to you and your circumstances.

 - Gun size: Novice shooters should avoid subcompact pistols.
 Because smaller guns have more felt recoil, it makes them difficult to handle.
-However, gun size is mainly a trade-off between power and ease of handling.
+Up to a point, larger is generally better in home defense.
+This does NOT mean lager caliber, just larger gun size.

 - Features: Beginners should consider a handgun with no external safety.
 In a defensive situation, external safeties need more manipulation.
 It will slow you down, or you may forget about them.
 In a self-defense situation where your life is already on the line, that extra step is just one more thing that could go wrong.
-Furthermore, any defensive gun you choose should have night sights.
-Night sights will let you see well even in low-light situations.
-Remember that the majority of undesirable incidents occur in low-light conditions.
+Furthermore, any defensive firearm should at the very least have night sights, perferably a light and, for rifles and shotguns, a sling also.

 Selecting a Caliber